rhaversen/GroupSchedulerBackend-Deprecated/README.md

 # GroupScheduler
-Backend for a roup scheduler app in development
+Backend for a group scheduler app in development